GTA-UFRJ/CACIC-Use-Case/README.md

 After installing SGX:

 * Clone the following repository: https://github.com/yhirose/cpp-httplib.git
+* Install SQLite 3.
 * Install Qt GUI library.
-This project is compatible with version 6 or higher
+This project is compatible with version 6.

 * Other basic tools such as g++ compiler, Make, CMake must be necessary and can be easily installed using the default distributuion package manager